firstlookmedia/gpgsync/README.md

 uid       [ultimate] GPG Authority
 ```

-You should put a list of all of the fingerprints that your organization uses.
+Now create a list of all of the fingerprints that your organization uses.
 I recommend that you manually compare each person's fingerprint before adding it to this list.
-And while this isn't required by PGP Sync, it's a good idea to sign each person's key with your authority key, so you can build an internal PGP certificate authority.
+And while this isn't required by PGP Sync, it's a good idea to sign each person's key with your authority key, so you can build an internal web of trust.

+Spaces are optional, and separate each fingerprint with newlines.
+Comments (which start with "#" signs) and whitespace is all ignored, so feel free to mark up your fingerprints file with notes.
 Here's my example `fingerprints.txt`.
-Spaces are optional, and separate each fingerprint with newlines.

 ```
 927F 419D 7EC8 2C2F 149C  1BD1 403C 2657 CD99 4F73